-Email Jay Howington at firstname.lastname@example.org call Cindy Howell at 598.1785 for more information.
+Email Jay Howington at email@example.com or call Cindy Howell at 598.1785 for more information.

-Having studied how the gospel stories were gathered and remembered, over the summer we will look at each community the gospel writers and Paul spoke of . . . those communities' geographic location, their constituents, their experiences as founding Christians.
-All this in anticipation of beginning short studies of the Four Gospels in the fall.
-All are welcome into the conversations that unfold.The two books to be read in succession: Ray Brown's The Churches the Apostles Left Behind, and The Community of the Beloved Disciple.
+Having studied how the gospel stories were gathered and remembered, and having looked at each community the gospel writers and Paul spoke of . . . those communities' geographic location, their constituents, their experiences as founding Christians . . . we will discuss short studies of the Four Gospels in the fall.
+All are welcome into the conversations that unfold.The two books: Ray Brown's The Churches the Apostles Left Behind, and The Community of the Beloved Disciple.